doctorfree/RoonCommandLine/markdown/roon.1.md

   - unmute
 - List albums, artists, albums by artist, albums by genre, artists by genre, genres, composers, playlists, tags, or Roon zones
 - Set the default Roon output zone
+- Set the volume level of a specified Roon zone or zone grouping
 - Select Roon audio zone or zone grouping

 <!-- end of list -->